 On November 3, 2017, the State of Ohio and the Ohio Environmental Protection Agency ("Ohio EPA") filed suit against Rover and other defendants seeking to recover civil penalties allegedly owed and certain injunctive relief related to permit compliance.
 The defendants filed several motions to dismiss, which were granted on all counts.
 The Ohio EPA appealed, and on December 9, 2019, the Fifth District Court of Appeals entered a unanimous judgment affirming the trial court.
 The Ohio EPA sought review from the Ohio Supreme Court, which the defendants opposed in briefs filed in February 2020.
 On April 22, 2020, the Ohio Supreme Court granted the Ohio EPA's request for review.
-Briefing is underway and will conclude at the end of August 2020.
+Briefing has concluded.
+The Ohio Supreme Court has not yet scheduled oral argument.